platformsh/platformsh-docs/src/administration/integrations/gluescripts.md

 # GlueScript

-Gluescript scripts are powered by a lightweight Javascript engine that allows you to run  a script on any activity within Platform.sh, this opens a whole world of new automation use-cases including, but not limited to calling external web services.
+GlueScript scripts are powered by a lightweight Javascript engine that allows you to run a script on any activity within Platform.sh.
+This opens a whole world of new automation use-cases including, but not limited to, calling external web services.

 This is not a full-blown Javascript runtime, and you can't use NPM or import libraries.
 Keep it short and sweet.

 This is very much an **Alpha release**, and while the Javascript API itself will probably be stable enough, the script management will undoubtedly change.
-For the momenbt you would simply post a `.js` file to our REST API to create the integration.
+For the moment you would simply post a `.js` file to our REST API to create the integration.

 > **CAVEAT**: Currently errors are silent so this is not for the faint of heart.

-While you don't get to have NPM Glusescript comes with a bunch of helpers that make it very useful.
+While you don't get to have NPM GlueScript comes with a bunch of helpers that make it very useful.
 You can currently access the following APIs: [Project](#project-api), [Activity](#activity-api), [Process](#process-api), [Storage](#storage-api), [Fetch](#crypto-api) and [Crypto](#crypto-api)

 # Setting up a GlueScript integration